agathis-project/salix-arctica/README.md

 #### VUSB Regulator:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/VUSB_regulator.PNG)

-#### Synchronizing (locking) VCORE, V1P8, V3P3 and VUSB regulators switching frequency:
+#### Locking switching frequency for VCORE, V1P8, V3P3 and VUSB regulators:
 - VSYS power rail is shared among all branches in a tree; each branch that feeds from this line may introduce noise into it that needs to be limited; worst offenders are the switching mode power supplies.
-- synchronizing SMPS regulators is a simple method to reduce the ripple noise generated by the SMPS feeding from VSYS:
+- A simple method to reduce the ripple noise is to synchronize or lock the switching frequency of the SMPS regulators feeding from VSYS:
   1. ripple frequency is constant and derived from same controllable source; this means easier filtering; the microcontroller may even implement a spread spectrum clock if needed.
   2. this design allows to control the phase of the ripple to avoid peak overlapping; this means lower ripple noise injected into the system.
   3. each branch using the PWRCLK synchronization signal can be designed to